LukasFuchs/GeoModBox.jl/docs/src/man/GESolution.md

 ## Governing Equations

-The governing equations for solving geodynamical problems — **neglecting adiabatic effects** and assuming **only radioactive heat sources—are** given by the conservation laws of
+The governing equations for solving geodynamical problems, **neglecting adiabatic effects** and assuming **only radioactive heat sources**, are given by the conservation laws of

 **=== Momentum ===**